Zeta Reticuli: Characteristics

-The double star Zeta Reticuli is located in the western part of the small Reticulum constellation, about 25′ from the constellation's border with Horologium.
+The double star ζ Reticuli is located in the western part of the small Reticulum constellation, about 25′ from the constellation's border with Horologium.
 In dark southern skies, the two stars can be viewed separately with the naked eye, or with a pair of binoculars. ζ1 Reticuli has an apparent magnitude of 5.52, placing it on the border between 5th- and 6th-magnitude stars. ζ2 Reticuli is slightly brighter at magnitude 5.22.

 The two stars are located at similar distances from the Sun and share the same motion through space, confirming that they are gravitationally bound and form a wide binary star system.
 They have an angular separation of 309.2 arcseconds (5.2 arcminutes); far enough apart to appear as a close pair of separate stars to the naked eye under suitable viewing conditions.
 The distance between the two stars is at least 3750 AU (0.06 light-year, or almost a hundred times the average distance between Pluto and the Sun), so their orbital period is 170,000 years or more.

 Both stars share similar physical characteristics to the Sun, so they are considered solar analogs.
-Their stellar classification is nearly identical to that of the Sun. ζ1 has 96% of the Sun's mass and 84% of the Sun's radius. ζ2 is slightly larger and more luminous than ζ1, with 99% of the Sun's mass and 88% of the Sun's radius.
+Their stellar classification is nearly identical to that of the Sun. ζ1 has 95% of the Sun's mass and 92% of the Sun's radius. ζ2 is slightly larger and more luminous than ζ1, with 91% of the Sun's mass and 98% of the Sun's radius.
 The two stars are somewhat deficient in metals, having only 60% of the proportion of elements other than hydrogen and helium as compared to the Sun.
 For reasons that remain uncertain, ζ1 has an anomalously low abundance of beryllium.
 Two possible explanations are: during the star's formation it underwent multiple intense bursts of mass accretion from a rapidly rotating protostellar cloud, or else the star underwent rotational mixing brought on by a period of rapid rotation during the star's youth.